FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

-For the FPT bound, we show that the number of maximal $(d+1)$-plexes in a $c$-closed graph is bounded by $O(n^{2d} \cdot \kappa_d^{c})$.
-(Example~\ref{examplePlexes} shows that the exponential dependence on~$d$ is necessary.)
+In the second step of the three-step approach, we give an FPT bound with a smaller (than in the case of backtracking) exponential factor $O(n^{2d} \cdot \kappa_d^{c})$ using a more careful analysis of the structure of a $(d+1)$-plex.
+(Example~\ref{examplePlexes} shows that the exponential dependence~$n^d$ is necessary.)
 Moreover, using the tight bound for $\m_1(\numOfV)$ we give a stronger bound $O(n^{2} \cdot 10^{c/5})$ for the number of maximal $2$-plexes in a $c$-closed graph on $n$ vertices.

-For the enumeration, the simplest approach is to apply black-box one of the recent polynomial delay algorithms for efficiently listing $(d+1)$-plexes~\cite{berlowitz2015efficient,cao2020enumerating}.
+To convert the tighter bound into an enumeration algorithm and complete the third step, the simplest approach is to apply black-box one of the recent polynomial delay algorithms for efficiently listing $(d+1)$-plexes~\cite{berlowitz2015efficient,cao2020enumerating}.
 E.g., Berlowitz et al.~\cite{berlowitz2015efficient} give an algorithm which enumerates all maximal $(d+1)$-plexes in time $O((d+1)^{2d+2} p(n))$ per maximal $(d+1)$-plex, where $p(n)$ is a polynomial in~$n$.
 By the FPT bound, the enumeration algorithm runs in FPT time.
 However, we can obtain a better running time by translating our proof of the FPT bound into a bespoke enumeration algorithm.

+\textbf{Bounded co-degeneracy} We say that a graph has {\em co-degeneracy} at most $d$ if its complement is $d$-degenerate.
+(Recall that a graph is $d$-degenerate if every induced subgraph has at least one vertex with degree at most~$d$.)
+In Section~\ref{section:degeneracy} we give, for each fixed $d$, FPT algorithms for enumerating maximal subgraphs with co-degeneracy at most $d$.

+For the backtracking approach, we first show that every subgraph with bounded co-degeneracy is either a clique, or the degeneracy ordering of the complement of the subgraph contains an edge that splits the subgraph into three parts; two of whose sizes are bounded ($2d-2$ and $c$, respectively) and the third is a maximal independent set (in the complement graph) which can be discovered using the algorithm for enumerating cliques.
+This gives a bound of $O(cm^2n^{2d}4^c)$ on the number of maximal subgraphs with co-degeneracy $d$ and an enumeration algorithm follows.

+For the three-step approach, for the combinatorial bound, we define $\dd_d(\numOfV)$ to be the maximum number of maximal subgraphs with co-degeneracy at most $d$ in an arbitrary $\numOfV$-vertex graph.
+For every fixed $d$ there is a constant $\gamma_d<2$ such that $\dd_d(\numOfV) \le \gamma_d^{\numOfV}$, see~\cite{pilipczuk2012finding}.

+For the FPT bound, we show that the number of maximal subgraphs with co-degeneracy at most $d$ is at most $O(n^{8d}\cdot \dd_d(2dc)) \le O(n^{8d}\cdot \gamma_d^{2dc})$.
+The idea is to show that there are two types of maximal subgraphs with co-degeneracy at most $d$: either they have the structure of a generalized co-star, or we can find $2d$ pairs of non-adjacent edges such that the maximal subgraph is contained in the common neighborhoods of these non-adjacent pairs and an additional $4d$ vertices.
+Counting generalized stars reduces to counting cliques, and we control the other case using the $c$-closed condition.

+An FPT algorithm is obtained by applying the recent enumeration algorithm~\cite{conte2019proximity} that lists all maximal subgraphs with bounded degeneracy in time $O(mn^{d+2})$ per maximal subgraph.